machal/cssmine-content/css3-gradients.md

 CSS3 Gradients
 ==============

-A gradient lets you display transition between two and more colors.
-Not long ago, we used an external image to achieve such an effect.
+A gradient lets you display a transition between two and more colors.
+Not long ago, we used external images to achieve such an effect.

-Linear gradient
+Linear Gradient
 ---------------

 A uniform gradient from top to bottom can be achieved like this: